Bukavu South Kivu, Democratic Republic Of The Congo Travel Guide

 Colonial-era buildings in central Bukavu reflect Belgian influence, offering architectural interest.
 No designated historical districts.

-Not a focus for tourism in Bukavu.
+Not a the primary goal for tourism in Bukavu.

 The most significant natural attraction, an UNESCO World Heritage site and refuge of the critically endangered Eastern Lowland Gorilla (Grauer's Gorilla).